react-navigation/react-navigation.github.io/docs/react-native-screens.md

 sidebar_label: Optimize memory usage and performance
 ---

-Prior to `react-navigation@2.14.0`, all screens are essentially regular native `View` in each platform, which will increase memory usage and make the render tree deep in a heavy-stacked application.
+Prior to `2.14.0`, all screens are essentially regular native `View` in each platform, which will increase memory usage and make the render tree deep in a heavy-stacked application.
 This is one of the reason your app is slowing down comparing to native navigation solution.

-With the advent of `react-native-screens`, the native screen optimization is brought possible to `react-navigation` by bringing the native navigation component (`UIViewController` for iOS, and `FragmentActivity` for Android).
+With the advent of `react-native-screens`, the native screen optimization is brought possible to React Navigation by bringing the native navigation component (`UIViewController` for iOS, and `FragmentActivity` for Android).
 By using `react-native-screens`, it is possible for each native platform to optimize the memory usage for screens that are under the view stack and also simplify the native node hierarchy.
 You can take a look at the comparison [here](https://twitter.com/janicduplessis/status/1039979591815897088?s=21) to see the performance gain.

 ## Setup when you are using Expo